 Billowing, opulent, curling ques toward her.

-"Nonsense," she chided, and returned to her work.
+"Nonsense," she chided, and returned

 Still, in her mind, onward it floated,